-The control I/O is part of the LabVIEW RIO architecture, which combines a real-time processor, a user programmable FPGA, and flexible user I/O.
+The control I/O is part of the LabVIEW RIO architecture, which combines the LabVIEW Real-Time (RT) system, a user programmable FPGA, and user programmable I/O.

 The NI ELVIS III provides three levels of programming that give you access to the control I/O:

 Refer to LabVIEW RIO Architecture for an introduction to the LabVIEW Real-Time system and LabVIEW FPGA.

 The LabVIEW ELVIS III Toolkit includes configuration-based Express VIs to enable the rapid development of user programs.

 These Express VIs simplify the creation of applications that fulfill common I/O operations, such as waveform acquisition and generation, PWM output, encoder input, SPI communication, and so on, by eliminating the need for users to program with the FPGA.
 When you create a LabVIEW RT application using the Express VIs, a predefined FPGA personality is automatically downloaded to the FPGA.
 This FPGA personality implements all of the low level functionality required to support the execution of the Express VIs on the RT processor.

 |Analog Input (continuous)||16|

 |Analog Output (1 Sample)||4|

 |Analog Output (n Samples)||4|